KhronosGroup/NNEF-Tools/skriptnd-pyproject/package_info.md

-SkriptND Parser Project
+SkriptND Python package
 ===================

-This package contains a sample SkriptND parser and sample executor, using a C++ backend.
+This package contains a SkriptND parser and sample executor, using a C++ backend.

 Using the module